HanWax/HanWax.github.io/_posts/2014-08-16-tech-terms.markdown

 **Objects**               : Every object is an instance of a class.
 Whilst objects inherit certain characteristics from their class, they can adopt behaviours that are external to their class too.

+**Ruby on Rails**  : web development framework for Ruby.

-**RSpec**                  : RSpec is the Ruby unit testing framework.
+**RSpec**                  : RSpec is a Ruby unit testing framework.
 Well designed RSpec tests will read much like English.

 **String**                 : These are usually words and sentences within the programme.
 They are enclosed by quotation marks